-There are over 27 different types (serotypes) of bluetongue virus (BTV) which can infect domestic animals such as sheep, goats, and cattle, along with wild animals like buffaloes, deer, antelope and camels.
+There are 27 different types (serotypes) of bluetongue virus (BTV) which can infect domestic animals such as sheep, goats, and cattle, along with wild animals like buffaloes, deer, antelope and camels.
 BTV belongs to the family Reoviridae, genus Orbivirus with 20 recognised species in the genus.
 It is a complex non-enveloped virus with a capsid and double stranded RNA genome consisting of 10 segments of different sizes.

 - Bluetongue is a notifiable disease and should be reported.